lukaszmadrzynski/Website-Update/content/pages/about-us.md

           textAlign: center
           fontWeight: 400
     subtitle: Your Trusted Partner for Sustainable China Travel & Ecotours in Yunnan
-    text: >
+    text: >+
-      Cloud Mountain emerged from a shared passion for the unparalleled natural beauty and rich cultural tapestry of Northwest Yunnan, China.
+      <div style="text-align: left">Cloud Mountain emerged from a shared passion
+      for the unparalleled natural beauty and rich cultural tapestry of Northwest Yunnan, China.
 Co-founders Lukas Madrzynski and Lynne Lyu envisioned a travel company that not only offered unforgettable experiences but also championed sustainable practices and fostered genuine connections with local communities.
 We believe that travel to China, particularly in regions like Lijiang and Shangri-La, should be a force for good, enriching both visitors and the places they explore.
-Our journey began with a desire to share the magic of Yunnan while preserving its unique environment and cultural heritage for generations to come.
+Our journey began with a desire to share the magic of Yunnan while preserving its unique environment and cultural heritage for generations to come.</div>

     actions: []
     colors: bg-dark-fg-light
     styles: